DennisKofflard/docker-youtubedl/README.md

 docker-youtubedl
 ================
-Dockerized youtube-dl with scripts to rip youtube and soundcloud
+Dockerized youtube-dl with scripts to rip youtube and soundcloud* Scripts not finished yet.